simple-framework/simple_framework_website/docs/htcondor_pool_tutorial.md

 virtualenv .env
 source ./.env/bin/activate
 pip install simple-grid-yaml-compiler
-simple_grid_yaml_compiler /etc/simple_grid/site_config/site_level_config_file.yaml -o output.yaml -s schema.yaml
+simple_grid_yaml_compiler /etc/simple_grid/site_config/site_level_config_file.yaml -o output.yaml -s schema.yaml >compiler.out 2>compiler.err
+$?
 deactivate
+cd ~
 ```
-If the compiler runs without any errors, you can proceed with the deployment.
+If the compiler runs without any errors (i.e. the exit code is 0), you can proceed with the deployment.
 If there are errors, please take a look
 at the troubleshooting guide towards the end of this tutorial or [get in touch](../help) with us for further assistance.

 ## Simple Installer for CM